proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Optical Design

+When the focal length of the re-imaging lens is minimized to 100~mm, we achieve the requisite de-magnification factor of 4 and a pixel scale of $0.050''$/pix.
+The focal length can be increased to yield smaller pixel scales, with a minimum of $0.017''$/pix, suitable for speckle interferometry.
 The lenses achieve re-imaging of a $1'$ diameter field from the native telescope focus with no worse than $30\%$ loss from vignetting.
 The full vignetted field extends to $\approx 1.5'$ in diameter.
 This corresponds to an image circle on the sensor with a diameter of $\approx 1800$~pix for maximum de-magnification and $\approx 5430$~pix for minimum de-magnification.
 Thus, at maximum de-magnification, the field utilizes $\approx 30\%$ of the sensor area; at minimum de-magnification, the full sensor area is used and covers a field of $0.65'\times 1.16'$.

 The beam exiting the collimating lens has a size of $\approx 70$~mm.
 However, the beam reaches a pupil with diameter of 36~mm at a distance of $\approx 750$~mm from the collimating lens before diverging.
-To keep the instrument compact and minimize the size required for optical components within the collimated beam, we introduced a fold mirror (component f) 463~mm from the face of the collimating lens to redirect the light into the re-imaging lens, the face of which was positioned 362~mm from the fold mirror.
-We positioned polarization optics and narrow-band filters near the collimated beam pupil, $\approx 75$~mm in front of the re-imaging lens.
+The fold mirror, positioned 463~mm from the face of the collimating lens, minimizes the size required for optical components within the collimated beam while keeping the instrument compact.
+Polarization optics and narrow-band filters are positioned near the collimated beam pupil, $\approx 287$~mm from the fold mirror.